 Dr. Peters recently became the Philip H. Knight Chair and Director of the Media Center for Science and Technology in the School of Journalism and Communication at the University of Oregon.
 She conducts basic and applied research in judgment and decision making.
 In her research, Dr. Peters focuses on understanding the basic building blocks of human judgment and decision making and especially how affective, intuitive, and deliberative processes help people to make decisions in an increasingly complex world.
 She studies decision making as an interaction of characteristics of the decision situation and characteristics of the individual and is particularly interested in issues of number processing, affect and emotion, and adult aging in judgment and decision making.
 She is a Fellow of the American Association for the Advancement of Science (AAAS), the American Psychological Association, the Association for Psychological Science, and the Society of Experimental Psychology.
-For more information about Dr. Peters, visit her faculty page.
-To view talks given by Dr. Peters, follow this link.
+For more information about Dr. Peters, visit her faculty page or the CAIDe lab homepage.

 Hal R. Arkes is an Emeritus Professor of Psychology at The Ohio State University.
 He received his B.A. from Carleton College in 1967 and his Ph.D. in Psychology in 1971 from the University of Michigan.
 He served as a program director at the National Science Foundation in Washington during 1993-1995 and again in 1998-2000.
 In 1996-1997 he served as the President of the Society for Judgment and Decision Making.
 His research interests are in judgment and decision making, principally medical, legal, and economic decision making.
 His most prolific contribution is serving tens of thousands of meals as a cook in the US Army.